Delaware Construction Accident Lawyers Upholding the Rights of Injured Workers

 Depending on your situation, you may be eligible to file both.
 One of the first things our law firm will do is ensure you have received the workers’ compensation benefits you are entitled to.
 These benefits are available to almost every injured worker through their employer, and we can gather the necessary information and file a claim on your behalf.
 If you have already filed a claim and it was denied, we can submit an appeal and likely get you the benefits you deserve.
 These benefits should cover your current medical bills and around 60-80% of your lost wages.
 Although workers’ compensation may help you financially, it often does not cover all the expenses incurred from an accident, is subject to timely filing rules, and may not be available if your loved one perished in a construction accident.
 Additionally, although employers are required by state law to carry workers’ compensation insurance, it is possible that your employer is in violation of the rules, and you will be unable to file.

 A personal injury claim is another option for injured workers, even if they have collected workers’ compensation benefits.
 However, there are some conditions that must be met for a case to be viable.
 Since employers are shielded by workers’ compensation insurance, they are not subject to personal injury claims unless they acted in a malicious way or intentionally harmed an employee, or they did not carry workers’ compensation as they were required to by law.
 There is also the possibility that a third party may be liable for your injuries.
 Examples of third parties involved in construction sites can include vendors, subcontractors, engineers, property owners, suppliers, and equipment manufacturers.
 If one or more of these entities is found to be at fault for your accident, a third-party liability lawsuit may be filed.
-If you’ve experienced any construction site injuries, it is important to contact skilled accident lawyers as soon as possible to learn about your options for getting justice from those responsible.
+If you’ve experienced any construction site injuries, it is important to contact personal injury lawyers as soon as possible to learn about your options for getting justice from those responsible.

 What Compensation May Be Awarded for Your Injuries?